nagaozen/asp-xtreme-evolution/README.md

 1. Unzip the entire zip package in your HD and upload it to your domain FTP.

-2. If the domain is not registered in the server yet, register it in IIS pointing it's root to the folder where default.asp is located.
+2. If the domain is not registered in the server yet, register it in IIS pointing it's root to the folder where `default.asp` is located.
 Don't forget to check "Run scripts (such as ASP)".

-3. If your server does not provide a default cgi-bin folder, create a virtual directory named "cgi-bin" in your domain root pointing to /lib/axe/bin.
-Don't forget to check "Execute (such as ISAPI applications or CGI)"; Otherwise, move the contents of /lib/axe/bin to your cgi-bin folder.
+3. If your server does not provide a default `cgi-bin` folder, create a virtual directory named "cgi-bin" in your domain root pointing to `/lib/axe/cgi-bin`.
+Don't forget to check "Execute (such as ISAPI applications or CGI)"; Otherwise, move the contents of `/lib/axe/cgi-bin` to your cgi-bin folder.

-4. Give only "Read and Write" permission to your /app/writables folder.
+4. Give only "Read and Write" permission to your `/instance/writables` folder.

 5. Go to your site properties and in ISAPI Filters tab, click [Add].
 Fill the box with the following data:
    Filter name: IIRF
-   [Browse...] to C:\Program Files\Ionic Shade\IIRF 2.1\IIRF.dll
+   [Browse...] to `C:\Program Files\Ionic Shade\IIRF 2.1\IIRF.dll`

 6. Go to your Web Service Extensions and Add the binaries that comes with the package.
-They are located at /lib/axe/bin and their names are:
+They are located at `/lib/axe/cgi-bin` and their names are:
     * CB Image Resizer (Imager.dll)
     * CB Zip (CBZIP.exe)